pearpages/javascript-patterns/README.md

 > New behavior is typically added by doing computation before or after an existing method in the component.

 > **SimpleFactory** personally (me) I see the Factory a pattern where we remove all the creational conditionals from everywhere to put them in only one place so we avoid D.R.Y.

+> **StaticFaactory** when the factory is a static method we call it that way.

+> **FactoryMethodPattern** encapsulates object creation by _letting subclasses decide what objectes create_.
+Defines an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.